Supply Chain 4.0 and the industry of the future

 While easing data collection and analysis, the introduction of Industry 4.0 tools help breaking down silos within the company, which according to 78% of DHL survey respondents are one of the most significant barriers to the digital transformation.

-Thus, the digitalization of the supply chain allows greater transparency and better collaboration between departments, but also better fluidity between production, distribution functions and the supply chain.
+Thus, the digitalization of the S.C allows greater transparency and better collaboration between departments, but also better fluidity between production, distribution functions and the supply chain.
 Teams are no longer attached to a fixed station and become even more flexible, more mobile.

 Moreover, the predictive analysis of data along the production chain helps understand more easily and more quickly the needs of both maintenance teams and customers.
 Indeed, based on the results of these analysis, maintenance experts can use their next-gen CMMS tool to report their actual needs in spare parts, for example, to the Purchasing function.
 Together, the various actors of the supply chain are now able to define a real-time procurement planning in order to respond to changes in supply and demand, while reducing downtime in the production chain.